NoaLwx/CreatieCoding_blog.1/posts/week5.md

 ## Does glitch increase or decrease effective complexity, and why?

 Glitch often doesn't follow a rule.
-And while effective complexity although looks similar to chaos, actually does follow a rule.
+And while effective complexity although looks similar to chaos, actually does follow a rule of non-randomness.

 Glitch decreases the effective complexity because it's no longer comprehensive.
 Everything about glitch is random, it advert the expectation of the user/audience, therefore, it's chaotic.